Healthdirect Free Australian health advice you can count on.

 If you're feeling lonely:

 • FriendLine supports anyone who's feeling lonely, needs to reconnect or just wants a chat.
-You can call them 7 days a week on 1800 424 287, or chat online with one of their trained volunteers.
-All conversations with FriendLine are anonymous.
+Visit their website to register your phone number to receive friendly phone calls from trained volunteers.
+You can also use their online chat on Mondays, 5pm to 8pm, or Wednesdays, 1pm to 4pm.
+All conversations with FriendLine are confidential and anonymous.

 • Kids Helpline is Australia's only free 24/7 confidential and private counselling service specifically for children and young people aged 5 – 25.
 Call 1800 55 1800.